robbert-vdh/yabridge/README.md

   `src/common/logging.h`.

 Wine's own [logging facilities](https://wiki.winehq.org/Debug_Channels) can also be very helpful when diagnosing problems.
-In particular the `+message` and `+relay` channels are very useful to trace the execution path within loaded VST plugin itself.
+In particular the `+message`, `+module` and `+relay` channels are very useful to trace the execution path within loaded VST plugin itself.

 ### Attaching a debugger